jappun/lexi-log/README.md

 # LexiLog
 I often come across new words while reading online.
-I look them up but quickly forget them, so I built this Chrome Extension to jot down the words with their definitions and my own notes too.
+I look them up but quickly forget them, so I built this Chrome extension to save words along with their definitions and personal notes.

-### How to Use
-I don't plan to publish this to the Chrome Store.
-However, you are welcome to download it!
-You'll need to retrieve a free API key from https://wordnik.com/.
-Once you have it, paste this value at the top of App.js to set the API_KEY variable.
-Then you can upload the extension to Chrome (instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) and start using it!
+### ▶️ Running Locally
+1. Sign up for a free API key from [Wordnik](https://wordnik.com/).
+2. Set the API_KEY variable at the top of the app.js to your API key value
+3. Upload the extension to Chrome by followin [these instructions](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)
+4. Start expanding your vocabulary

+### ⚠️ Protect your API key
+If you upload according to my instructions above, only you can access the extension. **If you publish to the Chrome store, you will leak your API key**.
+Bad agents can abuse the key registered to your name.
+You can request a new key from Wordnik if you accidentally leak yours.

-### Possible Future Features
+### ✅ Possible Future Features
-- quiz/flashcards made from the words in your dictionary
+- [ ] quiz/flashcards made from the words in your dictionary
-- include pronuciation audio
+- [ ] include pronuciation audio